android/ndk-samples/ARCHITECTURE.md

 The settings.gradle (or settings.gradle.kts) file configures repositories for fetching dependencies, and declares each app module.

+### CMake

+Contains CMake modules used by the samples.
+See [CMake/README.md] for details.

+[CMake/README.md]: CMake/README.md

+### third_party

+Contains third-party code used by the samples.
+These should be kept to a minimum to avoid the samples being too difficult to reuse.
+See [third_party/README.md] for more information.

+[third_party/README.md]: third_party/README.md

 ### Metadata directories

 #### .github